 - Keep track of your expenses when you spend the grant.
 Keep receipts and other documents; you will need them later when you report how the grant was spent.
 You can study the report form in advance in Frame’s grant service.

-- Download the logos from Frame’s image bank.
+- Download the logos from Frame’s Material bank.

 The name of Frame

-- The organisation’ s official name is Frame Contemporary Art Finland.
+- The organisation’ s name is Frame Contemporary Art Finland.

 - The name cannot be translated into other languages.

 - When you communicate about your project in social media, you can mention Frame by name, tag Frame or use the hashtags #FrameFinland and #FrameGrant.

 Any changes connected to your grant project must be reported to Frame.
 If the content of the project or the composition of the artist group changes significantly, the changes must be agreed on with Frame.

 We understand that many projects are currently affected by the pandemic.
 We are willing to discuss changes in the use of awarded grants.

 Please log in to our grants service and send a new message to inform us about new travel dates or contact us to discuss changes in the use of your grant.
 Report to Frame as soon as possible if there are any substantial changes to the project’s: